draperlaboratory/cbat_tools/wp/plugin/README.md

 will want to also know if the detected similarities are authentic.
 False positive identifications are not uncommon.
 Multiple functions can have similar control-flow structure and instructions distribution.
-For authenticity, we have to check the disassembly to see if the similarities are out of sheer luck, compiler-specific patterns, or if it is actually legitimate.
+For authenticity, we have to check the disassembly to see whether the similarities are out of sheer luck, compiler-specific patterns, or if it is actually legitimate.